Drug and Alcohol Policy

-This policy applies to all active and retired employees of Iona College (“the College”).
+This policy applies to all active and retired employees of Iona University (“the College”).

 In compliance with the Drug-Free Schools and Communities Act Amendments of 1989 and as a demonstration of the College’s longstanding commitment to providing a safe, quality-oriented and productive work environment, this policy has been established to reduce and prevent drug-and-alcohol related problems within the College community.
 Drug and alcohol abuse poses a threat to the health and safety of employees and to the security of the College’s equipment and facilities.
 It is important that all members of the College community comply with applicable laws related to drugs and alcohol and understand the risks and consequences of substance abuse.

 Iona University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by employees and students on College premises, property or as part of its activities.

 The College expects all employees to report to work fit for duty and free of any adverse effects of illegal drugs or alcohol.
 This policy does not prohibit employees from the lawful use and possession of prescribed medications.
 Employees must, however, consult with their doctors about the medications’ effect on their fitness for duty and ability to work safely, and they must promptly disclose any work restrictions to their supervisor.